trammell/recipe-book/susans-recipes.md

 Refrigerate for 1-2 hours to allow flavors to meld.
 Adjust seasoning and serve with tortilla chips, tacos, enchiladas, etc.

-## Susan's Guacamole

-Serves 6 (unless Uncle John is visiting then serves not so many)

-> 2 medium avocados
-> 1 small tomato, chopped
-> 2 tablespoons minced onion
-> 1-2 teaspoons lime or lemon juice
-> ½ teaspoon garlic powder
-> ½ teaspoon salt

-Peel avocadoes.
-Mash with a fork in a medium bowl.
-Stir in tomato, onion, lime or lemon juice, garlic powder and salt.
-Serve at once.

-Note: Susan likes using the lemon juice versus the lime.

 ## Carrot Orzo